 Look into the EMT and paramedic programs near you to find a school that can help you learn even more about the rewarding day-to-day duties of people in the EMS field.

 The most common employers are private ambulance services, followed by local governments and hospitals.

 Most work full-time in metropolitan areas.
 The nature of their work is such that they must do their jobs in both indoor and outdoor environments.

 Wages depend a lot on certification level, amount of experience, type of employer, and geographic location.
-However, based on Occupational Employment Statistics program data from May 2018, yearly wages break down like this:
+However, based on Occupational Outlook Handbook (OOH) data from May 2022, yearly median wages break down like this:*

 In many cases, you can expect the typical paramedic salary to fall closer to the middle and higher end of the above estimates since paramedics must have more advanced training and certification than a basic EMT.